How To Protect Wool and Cashmere Items From Moths and Other Pests

 Gently squeeze as much moisture as possible from the sweater while still in the sink.

-Then roll in towels and gently press again to remove as much
+Then roll in towels and gently press

 water as possible.
 Avoid miss-shaping the garment by never hanging it while it is wet.

-Let dry on a flat surface where it has been carefully laid out.
+where it has been carefully laid out.

 Do not apply heat.
 Allow at least 2 full days to dry.
 Possibly longer